[1]:

 [37]:

 What a difference!!
-In this case, the second solution provides a much better estimation of critical temperature (782 K).
+In this case, the second solution provides a much better estimation of the critical temperature (782 K).
 You can check it by yourself on the publication original dataset.